 The Company holds an Annual General Meeting to which all shareholders are invited.
-Shareholders who are unable to attend may appoint a proxy to attend and vote.
+Shareholders may attend in person or by electronic means.
+Those who are unable to attend may appoint a proxy to attend and vote.
 Directors are available to answer questions throughout the meeting.
 The engagement partner of the external auditors attends the Annual General Meeting and is available during the meeting to answer questions from shareholders relevant to the audit.